Professional Development for Teachers

 - Problem-solving skills (ability to handle difficult situations and make decisions on the fly)

 - Critical thinking (the ability to think objectively and analyse a situation clearly)

 So if you’re really keen to progress in your career, your top skills should at least be any of the soft skills mentioned above.

 Professional Development Benefit 2: Gain Hard Skills

 What are hard skills?
-Hard skills are defined as the skills required for a role that are not interpersonal.
+Hard skills are defined as the most relevant skills required for a role that is not interpersonal.
 They are specific, teachable and quantifiable abilities.
-For a trainer or teacher, hard skills might include:
+For a trainer or teacher, a list of hard skills might include: